-Harry first heard SinglePoint mentioned by a nurse at the hospital where Cas, his wife of 39 years, had spent two nights receiving treatment for lung and brain cancer.
-The couple felt lost and uncertain about the future when, as they were leaving for home, a paramedic asked if they were known to St Helena.
+Harry first heard St Helena mentioned by a nurse at the hospital where Cas, his wife of 39 years, had spent two nights receiving treatment for lung and brain cancer.
+The couple felt lost and uncertain about the future when, as they were leaving for home, a paramedic asked if they were known to The Hospice.
 The couple could see the two comments were linked and perhaps this was an avenue they could explore to support them through the rest of their journey.
-Harry shares how their story changed the moment he contacted SinglePoint and met their Hospice in the Home nurse…
+Harry shares how their story changed the moment he contacted SinglePoint and met their Community Clinical Nurse Specialist…

 I phoned up SinglePoint and said can I refer myself?
 They said yes, so I came in [to The Hospice].
 They told me it was a pleasant surprise for someone to come in personally as it’s usually all done on the phone.
 They asked if my wife knew I was there and I said yes.
 By the time I got home they’d been in touch with the consultant and all of the information was available - that was in just half an hour.

-We had a letter from them soon after which said we’d been allotted Emma, a community nurse specialist, and she’d be calling to arrange a visit.
+We had a letter from them soon after which said we’d been allotted Emma, a Community Clinical Nurse Specialist, and she’d be calling to arrange a visit.
 We were very lucky she became involved, but I guess they’re all brilliant.
-Her personality just slotted in with us; she just belonged and became out new ‘best friend’ very quickly.
+Her personality just slotted in with us; she just belonged and became our new ‘best friend’ very quickly.

 My wife was a retired community nursing sister and it was always going to be tricky finding someone she would get along with, but she and Emma hit it off; there was mutual respect.
 I said to her who do I call if anything happens?
 Do I call the GP?
 And she said, no call SinglePoint and we’ll sort it out.